Access to Excreta Disposal Facilities

 Use observations, key informant interviews and review of relevant documents to assess the following sub-indicators:

-1) Is the average number of toilet users lower than 20 people per one gender-specific toilet? (disaggregate the data by gender)
+2) Is the average number of toilet users not more than 20 people per one gender-specific toilet? (disaggregate the data by gender)

-2) Is the toilet located less than 50 meters from dwellings (or as locally agreed)?
+3) Are the toilets located less than 50 meters from dwellings (or as locally agreed)?

-5) Do the toilets respect cultural preferences and are they segregated by sex?
+6) Do the toilets respect cultural preferences and are they segregated by gender?

 Calculate the number and percentage of people having access to toilets which meet these standards.
 The toilets only meet the standards if the answers to all questions are YES.